Protocol II to the Geneva Conventions: Overview

 By the 1970s, diplomats were attempting to negotiate clarifications to the brief language of Article 3, and to extend the scope of international law to cover additional humanitarian rights in the context of internal conflicts.
 These efforts resulted in Protocol II of the Geneva Conventions.
 The debate over this protocol centered on two conflicting ideas.
 First, that the distinction between internal and international armed conflict is artificial from the point of view of a victim.
 Humanitarian principles should apply regardless of the identity of the combatants.
 Second, that international law does not apply to non-international situations.
 A nation has sovereignty within its borders, and must not accept judgments by and orders from other countries.
+And Article 6, section 2, also prohibits collective punishment.